hashicorp/terraform-website/content/source/docs/enterprise/reliability-availability.html.md

 ### External Services

-In the External Services mode of the Installer Architecture, the **Application Layer** and **Coordination Layer** execute on a Linux instance, but the **Storage Layer** is configured to use external services in the form of a PostgreSQL server and an S3-compatible Blob Storage.
+In the External Services operation mode, the **Application Layer** and **Coordination Layer** execute on a Linux instance, but the **Storage Layer** is configured to use external services in the form of a PostgreSQL server and an S3-compatible Blob Storage.